 There is no debate that much of the country has been facing some extreme heat this summer.
 With extreme heat, caution for overheating really needs to be considered when spending extra time outdoors.
 So what are you to do when camping in the heat with no electricity?

 One of the biggest things you can attempt to do is try to book or change plans if possible to camp when temperatures are a little more compliant.
 The last thing you want is to face heat exhaustion or any heat-related illnesses while being in the middle of nowhere.

 (TAG previous heat-related articles) However, if you do find yourself roughing it through a heat wave, here are our top tips for staying cool as best you can.

 1. Set Up in the Shade

-Yes, seems like a pretty obvious thing to do but remember, based on where the sun sets and rises, the shade can move around leaving smack dab in the middle of scorching sun rays for the majority of the day.
-Find a very shady area where lots of trees can protect you regardless of the time of day.
+Yes, it seems like a pretty obvious thing to do, but remember, based on where the sun sets and rises, the shade can move around, leaving a smack dab in the middle of scorching sun rays for the majority of the day.
+Find a very shady area where lots of trees can protect you, regardless of the time of day.
 This will help drop a few degrees.

 2. Use a Hammock for Sleeping

 Not only is it heavenly to sleep in a hammock, but it’s also much cooler.
 Without a mattress and sheets underneath you (or even the ground), trapping in warm air is not an issue in a hammock.
 You should get a nice breeze.
 No hammock?
 Ditch the cotton and thick sheets and sleep bags and opt for a silk sheet that is cooler and lighter.